charleso/git-training/head.md

 That's the most recent commit!
-So `HEAD` is just a reference to `refs/heads/master`, which in turn is just a pointer to a commit.
+So `HEAD` is just a reference to `refs/heads/master`, which in turn is just a reference to a specific commit, which captures a collection of files.

 Something like this:

 ```
-HEAD -> master -> 41ce7fa
+HEAD -> refs/heads/master -> 41ce7fa -> file.txt
 ```

 Actually that looks a _little_ like our `log --graph` command.